-Now onto the fun – below is a round up of some fun, unique items you could grab to create our own spooky basket for your kiddo!
+Now onto the fun!
+Below is a round-up of some fun, unique items you could grab to create our own spooky basket for your kiddo!
 Grab a few of these items and add some of their favorite snacks and you will be ready to go.

-As a reminder – these are fun ideas.
+As a reminder, these are fun ideas.
 By no means do I think you need to do any of this or all of this.
 Just some fun little ideas.

-- Bag – this little bag has been a hot seller.
+- Bag – This little bag has been a hot seller.
 Such a cute idea to fill with their goodies then have them use for Trick or Treating

 - Glow Sticks – I am going to order these and give my kids a few for the month of October, then save a couple for October 31st.

-- Vampire Bite – board book
+- Vampire Bite – Board book with a bite!

-- Sparkly (or not sparkly) hunter boots – my kids wear these DAILY in the fall and winter, so I love the investment.
+- Sparkly (or not sparkly) hunter boots – My kids wear these DAILY in the fall and winter, so I love the investment.
 Holidays can be a great excuse to get kids what they actually need.

-- Candycorn hat – this is beyond cute and very gender neutral
+- Candycorn hat – This is beyond cute and very gender neutral

-- ‘How to Make a Friend with a Ghost’ book – this book is darling
+- ‘How to Make a Friend with a Ghost’ book – This book is darling

-- Spider Patch – add this to a plain $5 t shirt and you will have a cute holiday tee
+- Spider Patch – Add this to a plain $5 t shirt and you will have a cute holiday tee

-- Paper Plates – these are SO CUTE
+- Paper Plates – These are SO CUTE.

-- Bat Balloon – my kids are Balloon obsessed
+- Bat Balloon – My kids are Balloon obsessed

-- Pumpkin bubble pop toys – my kids love these bubble pop fidget toys, and these are so cute and festive.
+- Pumpkin bubble pop toys – My kids love these bubble pop fidget toys, and these are so cute and festive.

-- Bow – this is the cutest dang bow!
+- Bow – This is the cutest dang bow!